Shirts and Shoes must be worn at all time while inside the Civic Center.

 No food or beverages (including coffee and bottled water) may be brought into the Civic Center during events.
 This policy is strictly enforced.

-It is not possible to readmit guests once they have passed through the turnstiles.
+It is not possible to readmit guests once they have passed through the ticket control doors.

 Many of our events are reserved seating events.
 We ask that you sit in your assigned seat.
 For your convenience, we have ushers throughout the seating area that will be happy to seat you.

 We acknowledge the special needs and challenges of some of our guests.
-Guests requiring special needs should notify the box office of those needs when purchasing tickets.
-Our box office staff will make every effort to provide the best available seat appropriate for any specific need.
+Guests requiring special needs should notify the Trusted Choice Box Office of those needs when purchasing tickets.
+Our staff will make every effort to provide the best available seat appropriate for any specific need.
 We have a team dedicated to ensuring our guests with special needs can attend Civic Center events without worry and maximize their experience.
 Our special assistance team is available at all events and can assist guests to their seats upon request.
 We pride ourselves on making our events available to any guest who wants to attend.
 Please make requests for special services a minimum of two weeks prior to an event.
 Every effort will be made to accommodate requests made less than two weeks prior to an event, but accommodation cannot be guaranteed.
 Parking for patrons with disabilities is available in the Spring Street Parking garage adjacent to the Civic Center.
+All Civic Center main entrances are now ADA accessible.

 The Civic Center is a smoke free facility.
 Smoking is prohibited inside the Civic Center.
 Our staff is committed to a safe entertainment experience and will enforce Maine's Public Place Smoking Law (22 MRSA § 1541 et seq.)